mroth/twitter-streaming-showdown/README.md

 Notes:
  1. Inquired about via issue in sferik/twitter#631.
  2. Requested via issue in sferik/twitter#649.
- 3. PR adding this in ttezel/twit#150.
+ 3. PR adding this in ttezel/twit#150, which I also compare in my benchmarks.

 ## Benchmarks
 My test programs connect to the Twitter Streaming API and do a filter keyword